awidegreen/clecta/README.md

 * (currently) prefer matches add the end of candidate
 * switch case sensitivity for search `F2`
 * NO fuzzy search yet
-* status-line shows some stats about the candidates and matches
+* status-line shows some stats about the candidates

 ### Keys
 * `Home` go to the beginning match list